15 Great Food Advertisements (And How You Can Create One)

 McDonald’s “I’m Lovin’ It” campaign is one of the most recognizable and successful advertising campaigns of all time.

-The concept of this ad features a catchy jingle and a variety of celebrities, which had helped to keep the business at the top of the fast food industry.
+This ad's concept features a catchy jingle and a variety of celebrities, which helped to keep the business at the top of the fast food industry.

 Skittles’ “Dippin’ Dots” (2017)